 Except you won’t forget it because your house is going to smell simply divine.
 Everyone is going to be counting down until this is ready!

 And it comes out amazingly delicious.
 The slow cooker keeps it perfectly tender, moist and really locks in that flavor.
-All while helping it cook evenly, drumsticks to breasts to thighs.
+All while helping the chicken to cook evenly, from drumsticks to breasts to thighs.

-(And if it’s anywhere near Thanksgiving, you should definitely check out this slow cooker turkey breast.
+(If it’s anywhere near Thanksgiving, you should definitely check out this slow cooker turkey breast.
 It’s been a game changer for us on Thanksgiving day because it’s completely fool proof and accurate and perfect every time.
-No more turkey stress. )
+No more turkey stress.)

 OK, let’s get cooking so you can enjoy this deliciousness, too.